teks/squadron-commander/design.md

 is used to improve combat maneuvering and is necessary for orbiting and de-orbiting.

-Combat is between adjacent or stacked opponents.
+Combat is between stacked opponents.
 There's no tactical grid; just the strategic one.

 Warp travel isn't instantaneous.
 Friendly and enemy ships may be in motion while other events occur.
 However, ships can intercept each other, resulting in